Sartaglo/tournamentorganizer/README.md

 ## Version 3.0 Roadmap

+- [ ] Facilitate the ability to create a category and channels for a new tournament, automating role creation and setup of permissions.
 - [ ] Restore bot state from files.
 - [ ] Automatically advance everyone in a room if the room has no more players than the advancement count.